MolotovCherry/molotovcherry/README.md

 I'm a software engineer who's very passionate about Rust.
 I have experience in systems programming, Android app development, web technologies, and some game design using Unity.

 In my personal time:
-- 🔭 I’m currently working on KMagick / assorted projects
+- 🔭 I’m currently working on assorted projects
 - 💬 Ask me about anything Rust
 - 😃 For fun, I like:
    - watching anime